Architecture

 Batched wire send.
 Accumulating DataRow messages into a 64 KB buffer and flushing with one write() call eliminates one system call per row.
 For a 5,000-row result: 5 write() calls instead of 5,000.
 This alone closed the full-scan performance gap with PostgreSQL.
 Write coalescing (TCP_NODELAY + TCP_NOPUSH/CORK + 256 KB buffer) further reduces syscall overhead.

 Result cache.
 Repeated identical SELECTs skip parsing, planning, and execution entirely.
-The throughput benchmark’s analytical CTE workload runs at 94,525 QPS (190× PostgreSQL) because the result is served from cached wire bytes in microseconds.
-On Parquet workloads, the cache makes mskql faster than DuckDB on all 9 cached queries.
+The throughput benchmark’s analytical CTE workload runs at 96,007 QPS (192× PostgreSQL) because the result is served from cached wire bytes in microseconds.
+On Parquet workloads, the cache makes mskql faster than DuckDB on 7 of 9 cached queries.

 Lazy copy-on-write transactions.
 BEGIN records table names and generation numbers—O(1).
 The first write to a table triggers a table_deep_copy() of that table only—O(N) for that table.
 COMMIT is free (discard the snapshot).
 ROLLBACK swaps the saved copy back.
 This is why the transaction benchmark runs at 0.86× PostgreSQL despite mskql having no WAL.